Shikarinzikato/a-ha-fandom/README.md

  For quick navigation to a preferred section the dropdown button is placed below the navbar.

  Each image is wrapped inside a fig with a figcaption.
-(Figure on Line: 68-71 has no caption since intro text is right below it)
+(Figure on Line: 68-71 has no caption since intro text is right below it... avoiding redundancy)

- ### about.html

-### Proof of Code Understanding:
-Header, contains content which is most of the time displayed on all pages.

 ### Existing Features